WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-2.md

 Gnasher's eyes flashed, but then he leaned back in his chair.

-He had already thought ahead toward every possible scenario and determined the most likely outcome.
+He had already calculated every possible scenario and determined the most likely outcome.
 It would not require his intervention.
 &nbsp;